Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Bespoke :

 \ bi-ˈspōk \ adjective; (of goods, especially clothing) made to order.
-Also, custom-made.
+And also, custom-made.

 Wearing his new bespoke Chicken Shack manager's uniform (the one that finally covered his growing belly!), Kyle felt things were looking up for him.